fwmiller/roadrunner64/README.md

-# hello-x86_64
+# Roadrunner64

-This image is a precursor to the development of a new 64-bit OS.
-The image runs as a standalone application on a 64-bit X86 machine.
+This image runs as a standalone application on a 64-bit X86 machine.
 The image will dump some output and then present the user with a simple echo command line.
 You can type anything and it will be echo'd back to you.
 The image is setup to run in a qemu virtual machine.
 It uses simple UART access to send and receive characters from the user.